1313e/CMasher/docs/source/user/usage.rst

 By default, the colormaps are separated into their types (as determined by :func:`~cmasher.get_cmap_type`), and sorted on their name in alphabetical order (use :pycode:`sort=None` to not sort the colormaps).
 However, one can specify their own categories for colormaps (that are used instead of the colormap types) by providing a dict of lists, where the keys are used as the categories.
 As colormaps with different lightness profiles can cause perception issues when displayed near each other, colormaps can also be sorted on their lightness profiles with :pycode:`sort='lightness'` to avoid this problem.

 Additionally, by using :pycode:`plot_profile=True`, one can plot the lightness profile of all colormaps (except those that are classified as 'qualitative') on top of their grey-scaled versions, allowing for quick performance comparisons between colormaps.
+And, finally, one can set the title that is displayed at the top of the colormap overview with the `title` argument, which by default is set to :pycode:`"Colormap Overview"`.

 Below is a list of pages containing several colormap overview examples with their scripts.